SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 7
 A minimization problem.
 I thought I could use the median of the array (which worked for test data), and this works for part 1.
 For part two I used the mean because now outliers were more heavily weighted.

+## Day 8
+Seven Segment Search -- needed to parse strings like 'gedfc' to figure out which digit is being displayed.
+The trick is that we don't know what char corresponds to which display element!
+Part one was straightforward, count all strings of len 2,3,4,7 because they are unique.
+The strings with len 5 and 6 can represent 3 numbers each.
+Part 2 requires some logical deduction.
+I used hashmaps to store the code, number pairs and went to town.
+Needed to sort the input strings because the input strings were given with different character ordering that the output strings for each number to decrypt.
+I'm sure there's some better heuristics than what I used.